 From there, there was an explosion in ways to assess models as well as best practice suggestions.
 In addition, there are many different software available for conducting SEM analysis.
 Examples include the LISREL which was the first software available, AMOS which allows the use of a graphical interface.

 One software worthy of mentioning is Lavaan.
 Lavaan is a r package that performs SEM.
 The primary benefit of Lavaan is that it is available for free.
-Other software can be exceedingly expensive but Lavaan provides the same features for a price that cannot be beat.
+Other software can be exceedingly expensive but Lavaan provides the same features for a price that cannot be beaten.

 SEM is by far not new to the statistical community.
 With a history that is almost 100 years old, SEM has been in many ways with the statistical community since the birth of modern statistics.